-It was around the time I made the decision to walk away from my legal career, that one sentence buzzed around my thoughts, making me feel as if I wanted to have a childish tantrum, kicking and screaming “I WANT TO BE AUTHENTIC!!!”
+It was around the time I made the decision to walk away from my legal career, that one sentence buzzed around my thoughts.
+I wanted to have a childish tantrum, kicking and screaming “I WANT TO BE AUTHENTIC!!!”

 I had lost myself under the label of a lawyer and I was slowly being drained by the way I was earning money which tainted my feelings towards the material wealth I had worked for.